JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/Archive/QUESTIONS-ANSWERED.md

 - ✅ Complete single-agent workflow (user → profile → chat → Privacy Guard → LLM)
 - ✅ Admin UI (profile management)
 - ✅ Production Vault (security hardened)
-- ✅ Deployable (Docker Compose + Goose Desktop binary)
+- ✅ Deployable (Docker Compose + goose Desktop binary)

 **This IS a real working MVP.** ✅

 ---

-## Question 2: User Browser → Goose Architecture Explained
+## Question 2: User Browser → goose Architecture Explained

 ### Your Question:
 > "The user will be interacting exclusively with the browser UI right?
 Admins can push the configurations to them.
 Does goose desktop as a backend mode, why not cli, etc maybe I am not understanding."

-### Answer: NO, users use Goose Desktop app (not browser)
+### Answer: NO, users use goose Desktop app (not browser)

 ---